-From the above illustration, you clearly can find the idea.
+From the above illustration, you clearly can understand the concept.
 The boundary is trying to fit as many instances as possible without violating the margin.
 The width of the boundary is controlled by the error threshold 𝞮(epsilon).
 In classification, the support vector X is used to define the hyperplane that separated the two different classes.
 Here, these vectors are used to perform linear regression.

 Let's do these steps one by one